SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 [@!RFC3735, Section 2] of [@!RFC3735] describes how the EPP extension framework can be used to extend EPP functionality by adding new features at the protocol, object and command-response level.
 This section describes the impact of REPP on each of the extension levels:

-- Protocol Extension: (#command-mapping) describes an protocol extension resource for use with existing and future protocol extensions.
+- Protocol Extension: (#command-mapping) describes a protocol extension resource for use with existing and future protocol extensions.
 REPP does not define a new Protocol extension.
 All existing and future Protocol extension level EPP extensions MAY be used.

 - Object extension: REPP does not define any new object level extensions.
 All existing and future object level EPP extensions MAY be used.